-The more people in a photo, the more complex the image.
-This means that the group photo shoot is definitely a challenge, especially if it’s a large group.
+The more people are in a photo, the more complex the image.
+This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Composition Tips for Group Photos

 A great group photo starts with composing the image.
 With large family pictures, it’s a good idea to head into the shot with the composition already in mind.
 This way, you won’t have to build the frame on the spot.

 Arranging a large group takes a significant amount of time.
 If you have a composition in mind, you can work more efficiently.
 And you’ll have happier, less impatient subjects.

 Group photo composition starts with the location.
 Of course, the place needs to be large enough to accommodate everyone.
 But what else should you look for?